s0rta/revengate-new/roadmap.md

 - [ ] document the build process
 - [ ] bug: two finger pan is really choppy when the fingers are too close to one another
 - [ ] potion of absinthe
+- [ ] Benoît roams after the meeting and after yielding
+- [ ] Salapou can steal your items

 Performance:
 - [ ] cache stats modifiers for the whole turn (with inval on mods changing events)